localstack/docs/content/en/user-guide/aws/lambda/index.md

 ## Lambda Providers

-LocalStack's Lambda support is available via two providers, the old one and our new and more stable provider (labeled `asf` after our new internal service framework).
-Set the `PROVIDER_OVERRIDE_LAMBDA` variable to switch between the two providers, e.g. `PROVIDER_OVERRIDE_LAMBDA=asf`.
+LocalStack's Lambda support is available via two providers, the old one `legacy` and our new and more stable provider `v2` (formerly known as `asf`).
+Set the `PROVIDER_OVERRIDE_LAMBDA` variable to switch between the two providers, e.g. `PROVIDER_OVERRIDE_LAMBDA=v2`.

 By default LocalStack still uses the old provider.
-With LocalStack v2.0, this will be changed to ASF, but the old provider will still be available, in case you need some additional time to migrate.
+With LocalStack v2.0, this will be changed to `v2`, but the old provider will still be available (`legacy`), in case you need some additional time to migrate.
 This fallback option will then be removed in further releases.

 ## Special tooling for Lambdas